Primary Navigation Mobile

 Okay, so the battery indicator itself isn’t that clear, and you do occasionally get a bit of charge anxiety.
 But those are quite small drawbacks on what is a hugely impressive and arguably incomparable pressure washer.

 The build quality, soothing operation, easy assembly and adjustability, and effortless portability make the Worx Nitro Hydroshot one of the best things you can buy to clean your car.
-It’s so easy to use and as we’ve proven, extremely capable at getting even the worst of dirt off your car.
+It’s so easy to use and, as we’ve proven, extremely capable at getting even the worst of dirt off your car.
 It’s not quite as powerful as a corded AVA or Karcher K7, but there’s no way that you’d expect it to be.
-If you’re a beginner into the pressure washer market, this is a great place to begin.
+If you’re a beginner in the pressure washer market, this is a great place to begin.

 Because like a Swiss watch or Biro pen perhaps, you know that when you need it for a job, it just… worx (sorry).